polyaxon/polyaxon/site/docs/management/ui/agents.md

 <blockquote class="commercial">This is part of our commercial offering.</blockquote>

-Polyaxon Agent is the tool that allows to orchestrate runs on the remote clusters.
+Polyaxon Agent is the tool that allows orchestrating runs on the remote clusters.

 Every organization comes with a default agent.